Malivil/TTT-Randomat-20/API.md

 - *blocklist* - The list of weapon class names (e.g. "weapon_ttt_knife") that shouldn't be given
 - *include_equipment* - Whether to include equipment items (e.g. Radar, Body Armor, etc.)
 - *gettrackingvar* - The callback method allowing the caller to provide of the value used to track search iterations so we don't infinite loop looking for an item
-- *settrackingvar* - The callback method allowing the caller to keep track of the updated tracking variable value
+- *settrackingvar* - The callback method allowing the caller to use the updated tracking variable value.
+Normally used to track the iteration count per-player. *Optional, defaults to no-op*
 - *onitemgiven* - The callback method for after the player is given an item/weapon
-- *droppable_only* - Whether only droppable weapons should be given
+- *droppable_only* - Whether only droppable weapons should be found. *Optional, defaults to `false`*

 **Randomat:HandleEntitySmoke(tbl, client, pred, color, max_dist, min_size, max_size)** - Handles rendering smoke for all entities in the given table that match the specified predicate.\
 *Realm:* Client\